robotaro/simple_3d_graphics_engine/docs/source/index.rst

 Sample
 ======================

-This is a demo site for |theme_display|, generated as part of `Sphinx Themes Gallery <https://sphinx-themes.org>`_.
+This is a demo site for, generated as part of
+`Sphinx Themes Gallery <https://sphinx-themes.org>`_.

 .. important::